 “I’m from Big Valley and I couldn’t ask for a better job or place to work,” he said.
 “This camp does a lot of good work in the communities and we’re fortunate to have their backing.”

-A sign displayed at the Intermountain Fairgrounds thanks the inmate fire crews for their hard work and dedication.
+A sign displayed at the Intermountain Fairgrounds thanks the incarcerated fire crews for their hard work and dedication.
 Crews help get the grounds ready for the fair each year.
 They also build fencing for the Ash Creek Wildlife Area and clear brush along the roadways, particularly the main stretch of highway from Adin to beyond Burney.

-“A lot of people don’t notice it but all that brush clearing is a lot of work for these guys.
+“A lot of people don’t notice but all that brush clearing is a lot of work for these guys.
 It improves visibility for drivers, especially when it comes to deer, and helps reduce ice in the winter,” Officer Conner said.
 “We’re a four-crew camp.
 Most others are five- or six-crew camps so we’re one of the smaller camps.”

 Going to the chapel